sassoftware/viya4-orders-cli/README.md

 ### Prerequisites

 * [Go](https://golang.org/) 1.13 or [Docker](https://www.docker.com/) is required.
-* API credentials for the [SAS Viya Orders API](https://developer.sas.com/guides/sas-viya-orders.html).
+* API credentials for the [SAS Viya Orders API](https://developer.sas.com/guides/sas-viya-orders.html) are required.

    You can obtain them from the [SAS API Portal](https://apiportal.sas.com/).

 ### Installation